liquidctl/liquidctl/docs/developer/style-guide.md

 # Style guide

-> This is not the code; this is just a tribute.
+This is not the code; this is just a tribute.

-A style guide is meant to make the code more pleasant to look at or modify.

 ## General guidelines